microsoft/pxt/common-docs/blocks/javascript-blocks.md

 for (let x = 0; x > -1; x++) {
 }

-// The variable in the condition and incrementor must be the declared variable for (let x = 0; x <= 5; y++) {
+// The both the variable in the condition and the variable with increment
+// operator must be the same as the declared variable for (let x = 0; x <= 5; y++) {
 }